 There are no biology prerequisites, and no prior biology knowledge is assumed; the material that you need to know will be covered in class.
 Students whose backgrounds are in the life sciences, however, will be expected to dig deeper into the biology.

 Officially, one of CS16, CS18, or CS19 (i.e. a yearlong introduction to computer science).
 This can be waived by the instructor (especially for life science students).
 Students in the course generally have some prior exposure to basic concepts of discrete math (graphs, recurrence relations), discrete probability (random variables, independence), and algorithms (big-O notation, pseudocode).

 This is not a programming-heavy course, although there will be programming assignments.
 The goal of these assignments is to gain a deeper understanding of the algorithms by implementing them and testing them on real data.
 Thus, some rudimentary programming skills (arrays, loops, functions, etc.) are required.
-In recent years, we have been experimenting with a new language for scientific computing called Julia (see above) for the programming assignments, although we also allow students to do programming assignments in other languages.
+Any language can be used, but common languages like Python will make it easier for the TAs to help you.

 This year, we are attempting to make the course genuinely accessible for students without a computer science background (there will be separate homework questions for biology students, for example).
 At the same time, all students in the class should be prepared to complete medium-scale programming assignments, learn some new mathematical concepts, and reason about algorithms in a rigorous manner.
 Please reach out to a member of the course staff if you are unsure of your background.